imperiumkychia/ElasticHackathon2026/README.md

 Together, these services demonstrate how conversational triage, structured medical operations data, and tool-augmented AI can run as one end-to-end system.

+## Integration Summary

+This project also integrates **Elastic**, an **MCP server**, **Twilio**, and **ElevenLabs** for a phone-call use case.

+- Twilio handles the call channel.
+- ElevenLabs provides voice interaction.
+- Elastic provides indexed knowledge retrieval.
+- The MCP server provides tool access to clinic data and workflows.

+Through this architecture, the agent can complete end-to-end actions during a call, including:
+- retrieving database data
+- querying Elastic indexes
+- managing appointments (view/update flow)

+All of these are orchestrated by the agent in one conversation flow.

 ## Repository Structure

 - `Frontend/` - React + Vite chat UI (`elastic-agent-frontend`)